 I was responsible for building the professional development program for my local PR institute for 7 years so that the events became our biggest single source of revenue.
 Before that, the institute struggled financially.
 I believe one of the main reasons for the success of the program, apart from the actual content, was the fact that I wrote promotional emails for the events according to the simple formula discussed in this article.
-We always succeeded in attracting enough registrations whereas previously we couldn’t rely on getting enough response.
+We always succeeded in attracting enough registrations whereas previously we couldn’t rely on getting enough responses.

 If the subject is a notice to employees about a change, you may be limited in what you can say in your subject line about benefits.
 Nevertheless, much of the time you can outline the benefit/outcome, eg “New procedure for [whatever it is] will improve [result] for employees.”

 And “Changed vehicle procedure will improve employee safety” not “Updated policy on employee use of vehicles.”